September 12th, 2022 | By: The Startups Team | Tags: Funding

 How to apply for a StreetShares loan

-StreetShares is an online lender, so their application is fairly simply and completely online.
-You’ll need:
+StreetShares is an online lender, so their application is fairly simple and completely online.
+You'll need:

 While not technically loans, we decided to include venture capital and angel investment firms in this roundup because they're a unique opportunity for military and veteran startup founders to access funding.

-is an angel investment group that invests in early stage startups founded and run by graduates of the U.S. Military Academies.
+Hivers and Strivers is an angel investment group that invests in early-stage startups founded and run by graduates of the U.S. Military Academies.

 Their investors are military service people who are generally senior executives in a range of industries.
 They believe that young military graduates are an excellent investment and that they will “provide superior returns.”